day8/re-com/reagent-notes.md

 	   [green-box [:p "Message: " [(fn [] [:span @msg])]]]] )

-	(defn display-gree-message
+	(defn display-green-messages
 	  []
-	  (let msg (reagent/atom "{initial text}")
+	  (let [msg (reagent/atom "initial text")]
+		[:div
-		[green-message-box msg]
+		 [green-message-box-bad  msg]
+		 [green-message-box-good msg]]
 		))

 The difference between [] and ()
 ================================

 You can render code

 Summary
 =======

 Learnings:

  - If you pass hiccup markup as a parameter to a component function, any dereferenced atoms in that markup will not be watched/updated because that component will have simply received the atom's value at the time of the call.

 References